Xiaodong

 coating layer can serve as a catalyst and seed for the formation

 of the conductive nanowires to be grown radially thereon.
-Suitable

-embodiment, consist essentially of gold (i.e., substantially free
+particular embodiment, consist essentially of gold (i.e.,

-from other metals).
+substantially free from other metals).

-[0035] The catalyst coating layer can be present on the surface of
+[0035] The catalyst coating layer can be present on the surface

-as those discussed below with respect to the metal oxide
+such as those discussed below with respect to the metal oxide

 conductive layer.